xtendui/xtendui/src/gatsby/markdown/hidden/test/other.md

 ## Megamenu

-TEST move slightly over other and then target should not change with delay.
+`demos/themes/navigation/megamenu-v1`

-TEST direction and zIndex sequential activation and zIndex reset.
+- TEST direction and zIndex sequential activation and zIndex reset.

-TEST backdrop should not flickr // needs TWO raf or sequential off/on flickr (e.g. backdrop megamenu)
+- TEST move slightly over other and then target should not change with delay, backdrop should not flickr.

 [/demos/themes/navigation/megamenu-v1](/demos/themes/navigation/megamenu-v1).